SianMat/chess/README.md

 - Make it suitable for mobile devices
 - Make it playable by two players across a network
 - Allow a game to be saved mid-way through
-- Stop players being able to accidentally refresh the page without having to confirm
+- Stop players being able to accidentally refresh by adding a confirmation alert